🇻🇬

 Is it safe to travel to the British Virgin Islands?

-Do I need a visa for the BVI?
+Do I need a visa to visit the British Virgin Islands?

 How expensive is a trip to the British Virgin Islands?